Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 Check out Anixter’s “Guide to Thermal Paper” to learn more about the difference between standard and premium varieties.
 Premium thermal paper usually has a top coating that makes it more durable and resistant.

-Visit Online Labels to see if you are using the right kind of thermal transfer ribbon.
+Visit Online Labels to see if you are using the right thermal transfer ribbon.

 Always Keep Your Printer Covered